 “Hellen, where are you!”

 I stood still; I wanted to speak, but words wouldn’t form.
 Cold air numbed my nose and the tips of my ears.
-My teeth chattered.
-My mother found her way to the ally and saw me standing staring into space.

 “Hellen!
 Where is Ezra?”